ukaea/PROCESS/documentation/proc-pages/eng-models/fw-blanket.md

 The temperature difference between the channel inner wall (film temperature) and the bulk coolant is calculated using the heat transfer coefficient, which is derived using the [Gnielinski correlation](https://en.wikipedia.org/wiki/Nusselt_number#Gnielinski_correlation).
 The pressure drop is based on the Darcy fraction factor, using the [Haaland equation](https://en.wikipedia.org/wiki/Darcy_friction_factor_formulae#Haaland_equation), an approximation to the implicit Colebrook–White equation.
 The thermal conductivity of Eurofer is used, from "Fusion Demo Interim Structural Design Criteria - Appendix A Material Design Limit Data", F. Tavassoli, TW4-TTMS-005-D01, 2004"

 !!!
 Note "Note"
-    The pressure drop calculation is only performed for primary_pumping = 2, as for 3 it is used as an input.
+    The pressure drop calculation is only performed for primary_pumping = 2, as for 3 it is used as an input, as explained in the heat transport section.

 ### Model Switches